translate/pootle/docs/server/settings.rst

   The import path to a class that provides alternate quality checks to Pootle.
-If it is unset then the Translate Toolkit checking functions are used and you can make adjustments in the project Admin page.
+If it is unset then the Translate Toolkit checking functions are used and you can make adjustments in the project's admin page.
 If set then the quality checker function is used for all projects.

   .. note:: If set, only the checker function defined here is used instead of
      the Translate Toolkit counterparts.
 Both cannot be selectively applied.